cloudera-cemea/CML_vHoL/README.md

 - You explored the foundations of a basic ML Ops pipeline to easily retrain, monitor, and reproduce your model in production.
 With the Cloudera AI Models interface you unit tested and increased model observability.
 - Finally, you used CDP SDX to log and visualize Model Metadata and Lineage.

-## Next Steps

-If you want to learn more about Cloudera AI and CDP we invite you to visit the following assets and tutorials or ask your Cloudera Workshop Lead for a follow up.
-- [Learn how to use Cloudera Applied ML Prototypes](https://docs.cloudera.com/machine-learning/cloud/applied-ml-prototypes/topics/ml-amps-overview.html) to discover more Cloudera AI Projects using MLFlow, Streamlit, Tensorflow, PyTorch and other popular libraries.
-The AMP Catalog is maintained by the Cloudera Fast Forward Labs team and allows you to automatically deploy complex use cases within minutes.
-- [Cloudera AI HowTo](https://github.com/pdefusco/Cloudera AI_HowTo) : A series of tips and tricks for the Cloudera AI beginner
-- [Sentiment Analysis in R](https://github.com/pdefusco/simpsons_sentiment_analysis) : and end to end ML project with SparklyR and GPU training
-- [CSA2Cloudera AI](https://github.com/pdefusco/CSA2Cloudera AI) : Build a real time anomaly detection dashboard with Flink, Cloudera AI, and Streamlit
-- [SDX2Cloudera AI](https://github.com/pdefusco/SDX2Cloudera AI) : Explore ML Governance and Security features in more detail to increase legal compliance and enhance ML Ops best practices.
-- [Cloudera AI2CDE](https://github.com/pdefusco/Cloudera AI2CDE) : Create CI/CD Pipelines for Spark ETL with Cloudera AI Notebooks and CDE Virtual Cluster
-- [API v2](https://github.com/pdefusco/Cloudera AI_AMP_APIv2) : Familiarize yourself with API v2, Cloudera AI's goto Python Library for ML Ops and DevOps
-- [Distributed PyTorch with Horovod](https://github.com/pdefusco/Distributed_PyTorch_Horovod) : A quickstart for distributing Horovod with the Cloudera AI Workers API